 During the procedure, small wires called electrodes are placed inside your heart to measure your heart's electrical activity.
-These electrodes may also be used to destroy the bad areas of your heart.
+When the source of the problem is found, the tissue causing the problem is destroyed.

-Cardiac ablation procedures are done in a hospital laboratory by specially trained staff.
-This includes cardiologists (heart doctors) trained in electrophysiology, technicians, and nurses.
-The setting is safe and controlled to make your risk as low as possible.
+Cardiac ablation procedures are done in a hospital laboratory by trained staff.
+This includes cardiologists (heart doctors), technicians, and nurses.
+The setting is safe and controlled so your risk is as low as possible.

-You will be given a mild sedative before the procedure to help you relax.
+You will be given medicine (a sedative) before the procedure to help you relax.

-Catheter ablation is a long procedure that can last 4 or more hours During the procedure your heart will be monitored closely.
-A nurse or doctor may ask you if you are having symptoms at different times during the procedure.
+Catheter ablation is a long procedure.
+It can last 4 or more hours.
+During the procedure your heart will be monitored closely.
+A health care provider may ask you if you are having symptoms at different times during the procedure.
 Symptoms you may feel are:

 Cardiac ablation is used to treat certain heart rhythm problems that medicines are not controlling.
-These problems may be dangerous for you if they are not treated.
+These problems may be dangerous if they are not treated.